Vaibh31/Netflix-data-analysis-using-sql/README.md

 WHERE release_year = 2020;
 ```

-**Objective:** Retrieve all movies released in a specific year.
+---

-### 4. Find the Top 5 Countries with the Most Content on Netflix
+## 4. Find the Top 5 Countries with the Most Content on Netflix

+**Purpose:** Identify the countries contributing the highest number of titles.

 ```sql
 SELECT *